raheel-ahmed-04/moto-zone-online-marketplace/README.md

 This Project is made in React + Vite

-Developed by _Raheel Ahmed_, _Ahad Ur Rehman_, _Bilal Arshad_ and _Ahmad Rana_ of Comsats University Islamabad, Wah as semester project in 6th semester.
+Developed by _Raheel Ahmed_, _Ahad Ur Rehman_, _Bilal Arshad_ and _Ahmed Rana_ of Comsats University Islamabad, Wah as semester project in 6th semester.

 ## Installation